The Role of Email in eCommerce

 Does Gmail send my messages to spam repeatedly?
 Where do my emails land with Yahoo?
 It’s a big mistake to look at the general delivery rate and think you’re safe when customers using Hotmail.com email addresses may not receive any of your messages.

-There are a lot of tools that provide DMARC monitoring to help senders identify the authentication issues and fix them before their reputation and deliverability are ruined.
+There are a lot of tools that provide DMARC Analyzer to help senders identify the authentication issues and fix them before their reputation and deliverability are ruined.

 Today brands have an opportunity to test, experiment, be creative, get to know their customers and use a personalized approach to email marketing.
 Now is the time to be more than just a яsender, it’s time to become an expert and maintain a good brand reputation with email, and improve your customer’s long term experience with your brand.